 - Dust Bowl: Boucher Annual Ball Hockey Tournament

 STUDENT AND ADMINISTRATION LIAISON MEETING

-Once per month, a Student Liaison Meeting is held between the members of the administration and representatives of the Boucher Naturopathic Students’ Association (BNSA).
-Once per term, the Student Liaison Meeting is a Town Hall meeting where all students and administration are encouraged to attend.
-The purpose of these meetings is to address student needs and concerns, facilitate communication between students and administration and facilitate communication between the academic and clinical segments of the program.
+Each month a Student Liaison Meeting is held between the members of the administration and representatives of the Boucher Naturopathic Students’ Association (BNSA).
+During the meeting, attendees address student concerns, and determine action plans for executing those issues.
+These meetings facilitate communication between students and administration, as well as between the academic and clinical segments of Boucher’s program.